josefsbreakfast/Polaris-Protocol/🌑_1_Origin_Points/🪿_Embodied_Information_Ecology/♻️🕸️_The_Feedback_Environment/🎩_Putting_On_Less_Ritz/📋_exhibit_f_ai_v_uk_law.md

 ## 🏮 Footer

-*📋 Exhibit F — AI v UK Law* is a living node of the **Polaris Protocol**.
+*📋 Exhibit F: AI v UK Law* is a living node of the **Polaris Protocol**.

 It uses a narrow Parliamentary Question about an AI-assisted mapping exercise as an entry point into the wider governance problem of technological adoption inside a legally and institutionally complex state.

 It does not allocate blame for that mismatch; it asks how capability claims, legal constraints, implementation dependencies, advice and public expenditure were brought together when Britain decided what AI should do.

 > 📡 Cross-references:
 >